droglenc/NCNRS349/resources/Syllabus-Current.md

 1. Describe the steps in and components of the fisheries management process.
 1. Describe how the concept of common property influences the behavior of fishers.
 1. Explain the purposes, strengths and limitations for a variety of management tools (including length limits, bag limits, closed seasons, refuges, stocking, ITQs, and catch shares).
-1. Make management recommendations that are founded on sound ecological reasoning and knowledge of fish biology, fisheries science, and adaptive management results.
+1. Make management recommendations that are founded on sound ecological reasoning and knowledge of fish biology, fisheries science results, and adaptive management principles.

 ## Instructor